jump-dev/NEOSServer.jl/README.md

 See [here](http://www.neos-server.org/neos/solvers/index.html) for the full list of solvers and input formats that NEOS supports.

+## Affiliation

+This wrapper is maintained by the JuMP community and is not an official interface of the NEOS Server.

+## Getting help

+If you need help, please ask a question on the [JuMP community forum](https://jump.dev/forum).

+If you have a reproducible example of a bug, please [open a GitHub issue](https://github.com/odow/NEOSServer.jl/issues/new).

 ## License

 `NEOSServer.jl` is licensed under the [MIT License](https://github.com/odow/NEOSServer.jl/blob/master/LICENSE.md).

-However, use of the [NEOS Server](http://www.neos-server.org/neos) requires you to comply with [NEOS Server terms of use](http://www.neos-server.org/neos/termofuse.html).
+Use of the [NEOS Server](http://www.neos-server.org/neos) requires you to comply with [NEOS Server terms of use](http://www.neos-server.org/neos/termofuse.html).

 In particular, the commercial solvers are to be used solely for academic, non-commercial research purposes.